ovh/distronaut/README.md

 # 🚀 Distronaut

-**Distronaut** is a tool that travel through the internet to find distribution ISO download links and metadata, making it easier for you to monitor new releases or burn an install media.
+**Distronaut** is a tool that travel through the internet to find distribution ISO links and metadata, making it easier for you to monitor new releases, burn install medias or build your own ISO bank archive.

 ## ⌨️ CLI usage